albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 Cleanup Logbook Entries
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Removes invalid logbook entries.
+The dialog contains the following fields:

+Shorter than 5 NM
--  ``Shorter than 5 NM``: Removes all entries where the distance flown is below 5 NM.
+    Removes all entries where the distance flown is below 5 NM.

--  ``Departure and destination ident equal``: Delete all entries where departure ident is the same as the destination ident (which can happen when doing pattern work).
+Departure and destination ident equal
+    Delete all entries where departure ident is the same as the destination ident (which can happen when doing pattern work).
     Airport names or other attributes are not compared.

--  ``Either departure or destination ident empty``: Remove all entries where departure or destination is empty.
+Either departure or destination ident empty
+    Remove all entries where departure or destination is empty.
     This can happen when running simulator replay, redoing landings or interrupting flights.

+Show a preview before deleting logbook entries
+    Shows a table with the logbook entries to remove before deleting.
+You can cancel the operation in the preview.

 You can undo the change using :ref:`undo-logbook-search` in the logbook table context menu.